 - a.)
 Loading may only be carried out at the loading tables. - b.)
 When walking from the loading table to the stands and back, competitors must carry their firearms with the muzzles pointed upwards and above their heads. - c.)
 The next shooter may proceed to his stand as soon as the previous shooter has left his stand. - d.)
 Having shot, the shooter may return directly to the loading area, providing he does not cross the path of the next shooter or otherwise impede him. - e.)
 Capping or priming may only be done at the shooting stand, with the barrel pointed down range. - f.)
 The use of cap dispensers for percussion firearms is recommended. - g.)
 Firearms shall only be fully cocked when at the shooting stand and ready to fire. - h.)
 The use of slings is forbidden. - i.)
 The utmost care in handling firearms is to be observed at all time. - j.)
-When not in use, firearms shall be kept in the racks and shall not be touched without the owner's permission. - k.)
+When not in use, firearms shall be kept in the racks and shall not be touched without the owner's permission.

+- k.)
 A competitor may only shoot when it is his turn to do so and after the clay target has been released. - 1.)
 Aiming or shooting at other competitor's clays is forbidden. - m.)
 The competitor may mount the firearm in the shoulder or start from the firearm down position as preferred before calling 'Pull'. - n.)
 When firing, competitors shall stand within the area marked for the stand. - o.)
 The use of shooting spectacles and hearing protection is mandatory when shooting. - p.)
 When the competitor is ready to fire he may, with the permission of the Range Officer, give the order 'Pull'. - q.)
 A clay target will be deemed broken when, after being correctly launched and shot according to the rules, at least one visible part flies away. - r.)
 A clay target will be deemed missed and scored zero, if: - i) it is not broken during flight; - ii) the competitor does not fire because: - aa) the firearm is in the safety or half cock position; - bb) he has forgotten to load, prime, cap or fully cock the firearm; - cc) he has lost the priming or cap; - dd) he has not seen the clay target; - ee) he had a misfire in excess of the permitted number; - ff) he touched the lock of the firearm before it was checked by the Range Officer following a misfire or mechanical fault. - s.)
-A clay target will be deemed a 'No bird' and another clay will be granted to the competitor, whether he or she fired or not, only if: - i) the clay breaks on launching; - ii) the flight is not straight, is irregular or is too slow; - iii) two or more clays are launched together; - iv) the clay is of a different colour to that of preceding clays; - v) the clay is launched before the order 'Pull' - vi) the clay is not launched immediately on the order 'Pull', providing the competitor indicates an intention not to shoot by raising the firearm; - vii) a misfire or default is due to the mechanical breakdown of the firearm, the lock or the cock.
+A clay target will be deemed a 'No bird' and another clay will be granted to the competitor, whether he or she fired or not, only if: - i) the clay breaks on launching; - ii) the flight is not straight, is irregular or is too slow; - iii) two or more clays are launched together; - iv) the clay is of a different colour to that of preceding clays; - v) the clay is launched before the order 'Pull' - vi) the clay is not launched immediately on the order 'Pull', providing the competitor indicates an intention not to shoot by raising the firearm: - vii) the shooter fired from the wrong stand (up to a max. of 3 clays in a 25-clays relay, afterwards clays are lost) (see also art.
+5.8.0) - viii) a misfire or default is due to the mechanical breakdown of the firearm, the lock or the cock.